Mandelbaum Gate: Mandelbaum Gate

 The location of the checkpoint was determined by the entrance into the city of the Anglo-Jordanian Arab Legion following the withdrawal of British troops in May 1948.
 The Jordanians pushed Jewish defenders west and out of the Sheikh Jarrah area.

 Clergy, diplomats and United Nations personnel used the 50-yard (46 m) gateway to pass through the concrete and barbed wire barrier between the sectors, but Jordanian officials allowed only one-way passage for non-official traffic.
-Anyone with an Israeli stamp in his or her passport was denied passage.
+Anyone with an Israeli stamp in their passport was denied passage.
 The Jordanians permitted a twice-monthly supply convoy from the Israeli sector to access Jewish property on Mount Scopus, and an annual Christmas crossing for Israeli Christians making a pilgrimage to Bethlehem.
 In 1964, special arrangements were made for the Israelis to greet Pope Paul VI as he crossed from Jordan to Israel at Mandelbaum Gate.
 The original sites of Hebrew University and Hadassah Hospital were technically under the protection of the United Nations, but despite the "Mount Scopus agreement", the institutions were not permitted to reopen.

 The last person to pass through the Gate was the American journalist Flora Lewis, shortly before the outbreak of the Six-Day War in June 1967.
 Jordanian forces joined the war on June 5, with a massive bombardment of the Israeli sector of the city.

 Israeli forces captured the Jordanian part of Jerusalem within two days and soon tore down the Mandelbaum Gate.
 Only a historical marker remains.